Definition of Violations

-Note: The College reserves the right to notify appropriate authorities for any level of drug violation that involves a violation of local, state, or federal laws.
+The College reserves the right to notify appropriate law enforcement authorities for any level of drug violation that involves a violation of local, state, or federal laws.

 Medical Amnesty Policy

 In cases where a student reports an incident of a medical emergency to Residential Education and Housing staff, Public Safety, or 911 personnel while under the influence themselves, an amnesty will be granted to the reporting student.
-The student making the report may be required to meet with a Student Affairs staff member and may be required to meet with someone from the counseling staff, but will retain no formal student conduct record with the College.
+The student making the report may be required to meet with a Student Affairs staff member and may be required to meet with someone from the counseling staff, but will retain no formal student conduct record with the College with regards to that incident.
 Students may be required to notify their parents depending on the severity of the incident.
 Students for whom the report is made will go through the normal student conduct process as outlined in the student handbook.